projectara/greybus-spec/source/operations.rst

 Operation request messages and operation response messages have the same basic format.
 Each begins with a short header, and is followed by payload data.
-In the case of a response message, the payload is always at least one byte (the status); request messages can have zero-byte payload.
+A response message records an additional status value in the header, and both requests and responses can have a zero-byte payload.

 Operation Message Header
 ^^^^^^^^^^^^^^^^^^^^^^^^